Roene/Dating-app/readme.md

         }
     })
 ```
-The data from the database is saved in users expect the logged-in user and send with the response to the frontend where you can access it.
+The data from the database is saved in users expect the logged in user and send with the response to the frontend where you can access it.
 The second argument in the query is to filter the club.
 All users have filled in a football club from the Eredivisie.
 We only want to see the users who filled in the same football club.
 The `.lean()` is for performance because we give a custum query to the model.
 ```js
 <body>
 <%- include ('../partials/header') %>